 The Mott Hall Charter School Board of Trustees ensures the school’s success by providing academic, operational, fiscal, and legal oversight and support, and holding the school accountable for the achievement of its performance and outcome goals.

-Click here for a calendar of Mott Hall Charter School annual Board meetings.
+To view the calendar of Mott Hall Charter School annual Board meetings click the button below.

 Board of Trustees